mado8/mado8/README.md

 Web developer with experience in technology, coding, and the sciences.
 Certificate from University of Denver in full stack web technologies including HTML, CSS, JavaScript, and MERN stack.
 College level experience with rigorous coursework involving physics, utilizing data sets from the GOES-19 satellite with Python, and working with a team to disprove a scientific hypothesis regarding the temperature of the sun’s corona.
 A philomath at heart with specialties in leading edge technology.
 Having an adjustable mentality makes problem solving a strength, and my affability encourages a productive and strong team dynamic.

-As an innovator, I am constantly using my skills to build new projects and execute new ideas.
-I see every moment as a new opportunity.
-You can see my current projects and their progress below!

 ## Portfolio

 - 👨‍💻 All of my projects are available at [https://mado8.github.io/portfolio/](https://mado8.github.io/portfolio/)